Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 Now there are 2 things added in the scenario -
 1. ****ATS(Applicant Tracking Software) Filtering -**** This is used to automatically filter Resumes.
 Heard the term ATS-friendly Resumes?
+2. **Referrals -** The people working at the company currently can refer their connections whom they believe would be a great fit for the role.
+The referred applications are treated as priority applications and those applications are most probably reviewed.